Hisato-Komatsu/MARL_ESN_pedestrian/README.md

 Requires numpy, scipy, and Pillow.

-Note: Codes of deep reinforcement learning(DRL) algorithms stored in 'DRL_algorithms' requires Pytorch, instead of scipy.
+Note: Codes of deep reinforcement learning (DRL) algorithms stored in 'DRL_algorithms' require Pytorch, instead of scipy.

 Most of hyperparameters are given in class 'hyperparameters'.